harvard-edtech/caccl-deploy/README.md

 `cacheOptions.numCacheNodes` - Default is "1".
 Production apps should use "2" to enable multi-az replication.

 `cacheOptions.cacheNodeType` - Default is "cache.t3.medium".
 Consider "cache.r5.large" for production.

 ---

+### Security

+Some notes about app and resource security state.

+- by default, caccl-deploy apps are open to the internet on ports 80 and 443
+- all databases and/or Elasticache (redis) instances run on private subnets.
+They should be accessible through their respective ports only to traffic coming from internal (10.1.x.x) ips.
+- to access a database or cache instance from outside the vpc you must tunnel through the bastion host.
+The `connect` command helps facilitate this.
+- the bastion host, if the app has one, is open to the internet on port 22

+##### Importing a security group

+Should you wish to apply restrictions on where your app can be accessed from (e.g. office network or vpn), you can import an existing security group using the deployment configuration setting, `firewallSgId`.
+This security group will be used in place of the default for both the application load balancer and the bastion host.
+The security group will need to have ingress rules for at least ports 80, 443 and 22.
+Note that the imported security group does not become a member of the stack's resources; it continues to exist separately from the importing app's cloudformation stack and won't be updated or deleted by the app's stack update operations.

+---